tytydraco/yessleep/out/I_didnt_follow_the_rules_Now_someone_is_coming_in_and_out_of_our_rental_house_while_we_sleep_tormenting_us.md

 The hair on my neck stood straight up, nerves on fire.

-***“The house is old.
-Pipes will make noise, don’t be alarmed.”***

 I jumped out of bed, slowly moved into the living room, and passed the kitchen.
 As I turned the corner, I saw it.
 The back door was wide open.